Rosenheim–Kufstein railway: Route

 The line runs from Rosenheim in a southerly direction.
 After leaving Rosenheim station, it joins the southern end of the Rosenheim loop (or Rosenheim curve).
 The curve was opened on the 8 February 1982 and connects the line with the line from Salzburg, bypassing the station.
 The line also connects in Rosenheim station with the line from Mühldorf and the Mangfall Valley line from Holzkirchen.

 To the south, the line passes through the Inn valley.
 A standard gauge line once ran from Raubling station to a peat works at Nicklheim.
 The narrow gauge Wendelstein Railway ran from Brannenburg station until 1961 when it was cut back to Waching in order to avoid several level crossings.
 Another narrow gauge line, the Wachtl Railway, still connects the cement plant near Kiefersfelden station with limestone quarries at Wachtl, just inside Austria in the municipality of Thiersee.
 Since 1991 a tourist service, called the Wachtl Express, has operated on the line from time to time.
 Between Kiefersfelden and Kufstein, the line crosses the border into Austria; the border station serves Kufstein.
 After Kufstein, the line becomes the Lower Inn Valley railway and leads on to Innsbruck.

 Operations

 The route is part of the northern access to the Brenner railway to Italy and is thus part of the Berlin–Palermo railway axis.
 Non-stop travel time between Rosenheim and the border at Kufstein is 15 minutes, but due to temporary speed restrictions in most cases trains take longer.
 There is an hourly regional train service to Innsbruck, which requires a change in Kufstein.
 Every two hours, a EuroCity (EC) train operates on the route through Innsbruck and the Brenner Pass to Italy.
 Every two hours, Austrian Federal Railways runs Vienna–Salzburg–Innsbruck–Vorarlberg express trains over the line from South Rosenheim to Kufstein, but they do not stop.
 Although there are additional passenger services, there is still no regular-interval hourly service between Salzburg and Innsbruck.
-Currently, there are 32 scheduled services passenger services each day on the line.
-In addition approximately 20 freight trains operate each working day.
+As of 2009, there were 32 scheduled services passenger services and approximately 20 freight trains each day on the line.